LJMU E-learning Modules Log-in https://ljmu.learnupon.com/users/sign_in

 Please click: Access Guide

 The modules take approximately 45 minutes to complete.
 In each section you can check your knowledge by answering questions.
-At the end of the modules you are required to complete a short test to pass the modules.
+At the end of the modules you are required to complete a short quiz to pass the modules.
 You may retake the test several times as necessary to achieve a pass.

 For access or administration issues please contact Julie Bennett, Admin Systems Co-Ordinator, ext 8014 email J.Bennett1@ljmu.ac.uk